 Senior North Korea envoy visits Beijing after China coal ban - Kyodo

-A senior North Korean diplomat arrived in Beijing on Tuesday for talks in the first such high-level visit since June last year, Japan's Kyodo news agency reported, after China halted coal imports from the impoverished nation under U.N. sanctions.
-North Korea's Deputy Foreign Minister Ri Kil Song leaves after a meeting with Cambodia's Deputy Prime Minister and Foreign Minister Hor Namhong, at the Ministry of Foreign Affairs and International Cooperation in Phnom Penh February 4, 2015.
+Ri Kil-song's visit to the Chinese capital is the first reported visit by a Pyongyang official since Ri Su-yong, a member of North Korea's ruling party politburo and the country's top diplomat, last visited Beijing in June.
+A senior North Korean diplomat arrived in Beijing on Tuesday for talks in the first such high-level visit since June past year, Japan's Kyodo news agency reported, after China halted coal imports from the impoverished nation under U.N. sanctions.

 Discussions